Basketball Defense - the 4-1 Chameleon DefenseFrom Tyler Whitcomb and Andrew Howard - Coach’s Clipboard Basketball Playbook

 "4-Fire" and RotationsAs soon as O1 dribbles across half-court (diagram 2), our top defenders get "bouncy", stunting, trying to intimidate the offense.
 The front line defenders must be close enough together so they do not get split by a pass.
 We allow a few passes around the perimeter before we start trapping.
 Once the ball is passed to a corner we are in our defense.

-When the ball is skip-passed to a corner (diagram 3) we rotate quickly on the flight of the ball.
+When the ball is skip-passed to a corner (diagram 3), players rotate quickly on the flight of the ball.
 X4 and X5 trap the ball in the corner.
 X1 denies the middle.
 X3 sprints down to guard the basket.
 X2 denies the reversal pass to O4.

 If the ball is skip-passed out to the opposite wing (diagram 4), all defenders sprint on the flight of the ball.
 X1 and X2 trap the ball.
 X4 denies the middle.
 X3 denies the reversal pass to O2.
 X5 protects the basket.